-With certain exceptions, as described in the Series B Certificate of Designation, the Series B Preferred Shares have no voting rights.
-However, as long as any shares of Series B Preferred Shares remain outstanding, the Series B Certificate of Designation provides that we may not, without the affirmative vote of holders of a majority of the then-outstanding Series B Preferred Shares, (a) alter or change adversely the powers, preferences or rights given to the Series B Preferred Shares or alter or amend the Series B Certificate of Designation, (b) increase the number of authorized shares of Series B Preferred Shares or (c) amend our Certificate of Incorporation or other charter documents in any manner that adversely affects any rights of holders of Series B Preferred Shares.
+Voting Rights.
+With certain exceptions, as described in the Series B Certificate of Designation, the shares of Series B Preferred Stock have no voting rights.
+However, as long as any shares of Series B Preferred Stock remain outstanding, the Series B Certificate of Designation provides that we may not, without the affirmative vote of holders of a majority of the then outstanding shares of Series B Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series B Preferred Stock or alter or amend the Series B Certificate of Designation, (b) increase the number of authorized shares of Series B Preferred Stock, (c) amend our Certificate of Incorporation or other charter documents in any manner that adversely affects any rights of holders of shares of Series B Preferred Stock, or (d) enter into any agreement with respect to the foregoing.